RoyElkabetz/Useful-Stuff/Markdowns/Reinforcement Learning on a  GCP VM Instance.md

 ![](../Assets/GCP_SSH.png)

-## Install Python to Linux VM Instance
+## Install Python on a Linux GCP VM Instance

 This part was referenced from [here](https://cloud.google.com/python/docs/setup#linux).
 In this section we will see how to do the next things: